Has the diagnosis of autism changed?

 Some wonder if vaccines cause it.
 Can parents make it happen?
 No, and no!
 Others question whether we as a society can fix autism.
 But do we want to?
 Should we want to?

-As an associate professor, teacher, and behavioral analyst steeped in the field of special education and inclusive education, I am often looking at disability through the lens of what is aptly termed the medical model.
+As an associate professor, teacher, and behavioral analyst steeped in special education and inclusive education, I often look at disability through the lens of what is aptly termed the medical model.

 The medical model, focused on individual treatment and outcomes, tends to see disability as a single person’s problem —as an individual impairment.

-I don’t think it’s an over-generalization to say that most people see autism this way, as well as disability in general.
+I don’t think it’s an over-generalization to say that most people see autism this way and disability in general.

 The truth, perhaps shocking to contemplate, is that disability can happen at any time, to anyone.
 The way you are now, or the way I am now, is a precarious and ever-changing reality.

-Beyond being a researcher about autism, I’m also the parent of an adult child with autism.
-Autism is a near-and-dear reality to my work life, my personal life, and my family life.
+Beyond being a researcher about autism, I’m also the parent of an autistic adult.
+Autism is a near-and-dear reality in my work, personal, and family life.